Skip To Main Content

 Resch’s teams at Stockton, California and Clarion all have excelled in the classroom.
 All six Osprey teams that he oversees have repeatedly earned USTFCCCA All-Academic Team status.
 In addition, the Clarion women’s cross country and women’s track & field teams qualified for the USTFCCCA All-Academic Team award three times apiece and the California men’s and women’s track squads also netted USTFCCCA All-Academic Team slots during Resch’s tenure.

 While attending Stockton, Resch participated in the Army ROTC program at Princeton University.
 After earning his criminal justice degree, he performed a five-year stint as an officer in the United States Army.
 Resch served tours overseas in Qatar and South Korea before he was honorably discharged with the rank of Captain.
-He subsequently obtained a second bachelor’s degree, in secondary education from Clarion University, plus a master’s degree in exercise science from California University (PA).
+He subsequently obtained a second bachelor’s degree, in secondary education, from Clarion University plus a master’s degree in exercise science from California University (Pa.).